Want to say hello? Here’s how to contact us.

 Laura has been with National Centre for Writing since 2007, working primarily on live literature and talent development projects.
 She’s a graduate of Norwich School of Art & Design and has worked in event management for the NHS, for performing arts venue The Garage and as a reader for the Sky Academy Arts Scholarship.
 Laura is currently working on NCW’s Early Career Awards.
 She writes fiction and is represented by Blake Friedmann Literary Agency.

-Florence Reynolds, Programme Officer
+Florence Reynolds, Programme Manager

 Flo Reynolds is Programme Officer, focusing on the programming and delivery of NCW’s festivals, year-round events and the Writer’s Toolkit face-to-face workshops programme.
-They are s a Clore Emerging Leader (2019) and prior to working at NCW, they worked in academic publishing and the heritage sector.
+They are a Clore Emerging Leader (2019) and prior to working at NCW, they worked in academic publishing and the heritage sector.
 Flo’s poetry and essays have appeared in the likes of The White Review, Magma, Stand and more, and their debut pamphlet is forthcoming from Guillemot Press in 2021.
 When they’re not working or writing, Flo enjoys gardening and cooking.
 Their website is floreynolds.com.

-Victoria Maitland, Programme Assistant
+Victoria Maitland, Programme Officer

 Victoria Maitland is Programme Assistant, Learning and Participation.
-A lifelong Norwich resident, she graduated from UEA in 2015, taught creative writing in Leeway Women’s Refuge, and worked as a copy writer before joining NCW in 2017.
+A lifelong Norwich resident, she graduated from UEA in 2015, taught creative writing in Leeway Women’s Refuge, and worked as a copywriter before joining NCW in 2017.
 She loves cycling and can occasionally be found talking about books on the internet.

-Lillie Coles, Programme Assistant
+Ellie Reeves, Programme Assistant

 Simon Jones, Digital Marketing Manager